 Professor

 a.
-Must hold a terminal degree in area of specialty; and must have six years as Associate Professor, of which three years must be at Radford University; and must have made at Radford University significant contributions in his or her field, including exemplary teaching.
+Must hold a terminal degree in area of specialty; and must have six years as Associate Professor, of which three years must be at Radford University; and must have made at Radford University significant contributions in their field, including exemplary teaching.

 Faculty are eligible to apply for promotion during the year when they are completing the applicable minimal criteria.
 Recognition will be given to the fact that for a few fields the prevailing terminal degree is not the doctorate.
 In such cases the terminal degree or combination of degrees or certificates will be based on the guidelines of the appropriate national accrediting organization.